-This Master’s programme is hosted by the Mälardalen Energy Research and Optimisation (MERO) group, which together with strategic partners is one of the leading research groups focusing on energy systems and process optimisation in Sweden.
-We transfer the latest research results to the teaching in the Master’s programme.
-Our students are thus well prepared for a future career at the forefront of the technological development in energy engineering and research.
+This Master's programme is hosted by the Future Energy research group, which together with strategic partners is one of the leading research groups focusing on energy systems and process optimization in Sweden.
+We transfer the latest research results to the education in the Master's programme.
+Our students are thus well prepared for a future career at the forefront of technological development in energy engineering and research.

 Employment and Future Prospects

 This education will give you the tools to contribute to the ongoing transition from fossil to renewable energy resources and to deal with the demanding requirements for energy efficiency.
 Future employers are primarily in energy companies, consulting firms and public organizations such as municipalities and government agencies.

 After your degree, you will be able to work in a wide range of positions from project manager to plant engineer within the energy area.
 It is also possible to continue your career as a researcher by applying for postgraduate studies after your degree.